 • Muller’s testing found 50 penguin nests on the Auckland Islands in one week, compared to several months previously when ground searching was used

-Story by Michael Botur.
-In partnership with Central Economic Development Agency.
+Story created in partnership with Central Economic Development Agency.